Four Days. Every Student. Every Teacher. Countless Possibilities.

 • Guitar Works

 A deep dive into all things guitar-related, this hands-on course covered best practices for recording versus live performance and explored different types of amps, pedals and pedal-board configurations.
-Students met with the co-band leader of the Eras Tour/longtime utility player for Taylor Swift and traveled to a local luthier's shop.
+Students had a Zoom Q&A with Mike Meadows, co-band leader of the Eras Tour and longtime utility player for Taylor Swift, in addition to a field trip to luthier Alex Glasser’s shop.

 Dive Deeper